Tech Dinghy: Design

 The Tech Dinghy is a recreational sailboat, built predominantly of wood or, in later versions, from fiberglass.
 The sixth generation boats are made from infused vinylester over a Core-Cell foam core, with an inner carbon fiber skin, for improved durability.

 The boat has a fractional sloop rig or catboat single sail rig, with the mast repositionable on different mast steps for either configuration.
 The spars are aluminum.
 It features a spooned raked stem, an over-vertical transom, a transom-hung rudder controlled by a tiller and a retractable, lever-controlled centerboard.
 The hull alone displaces 250 lb.

 The boat has a draft of 2.00 ft with the centerboard extended and 3 in with it retracted, allowing beaching or ground transportation on a trailer.

 For sailing the design is equipped with a mainsheet traveler, a boom vang and an outhaul.
 The vang is led to the mast step casting.

 The design has a Portsmouth Yardstick racing average handicap of 111.2, noted as "suspect".
 It is normally raced as a sloop, with a crew of two sailors.

 Operational history

 MIT has sold off their older wooden boats and some of these are now sailed privately.

-It was reported in 1994 that some of the original wooden 1935 boats still existed and were still in use, even though almost 65 years old at that point.
+It was reported in 1994 that some of the original wooden 1935 boats still existed and were still in use, even though they were decades old at that point.